parikg/parikg.github.io/README.md

 - [Characterizing notions of omniprediction via multicalibration](https://arxiv.org/abs/2302.06726) with Michael P. Kim and Omer Reingold.
 Under submission, 2023.

-On a related note, I am interested in efficient and robust notions of calibration, motivated by the fact that several commonly used measure for calibration fail to guarantee at least one of these.
-Some papers proposing better measures of calibration:
+On a related note, I am interested in efficient and robust notions of calibration, motivated by the fact that most commonly used calibration measures fail to guarantee at least one of these.
+Some work proposing better measures of calibration:
-- [Low-degre multicalibration](https://arxiv.org/abs/2203.01255) with Michael P. Kim, Mihir Singhal, Shengjia Zhao, appeared at COLT'22.
+- [Low-degree multicalibration](https://arxiv.org/abs/2203.01255) with Michael P. Kim, Mihir Singhal, Shengjia Zhao, appeared at COLT'22.
 - [A Unifying Theory of Distance from Calibration](https://arxiv.org/abs/2211.16886) with Jaroslaw Blasiok, Parikshit Gopalan, Lunjia Hu, Preetum Nakkiran (to appear in STOC'23).

 Here is a talk I gave at the [IAS TCSDM seminar](https://youtu.be/fUO7Mdew8Fk) in April, and a shorter version from the [TOC4fairness seminar](https://youtu.be/fwwNfdLCsNs).
 Also, [this talk by Omer Reingold](https://toc4fairness.org/good-research-karma-the-unexpected-benefits-of-striving-for-algorithmic-fairness/) gives a good high-level introduction to the area.